tsouche/learn-docker/tutorial.md

 myvm2   -        virtualbox   Running   tcp://192.168.99.101:2376           v19.03.5
 myvm3   -        virtualbox   Running   tcp://192.168.99.102:2376           v19.03.5
 ```

 #### Initialize the swarm

-The first machine acts as the manager, which executes management commands and

-authenticates workers to join the swarm, and the second is a worker.
-You can

-send commands to your VMs using docker-machine ssh.
+The first machine acts as the manager, which executes management commands and authenticates workers to join the swarm, and the second and third are workers.
+You can send commands to your VMs using docker-machine ssh.
 Instruct myvm1 to become

 a swarm manager with docker swarm init and look for output like this: